How AutoSave Works in Office – Saving Documents

 Definition of AutoSave

 AutoSave is a feature available in Microsoft Office 365 (now Microsoft 365) applications that automatically saves changes to a document every few seconds.
-It works in real time, without the need for the user to manually save files.
-AutoSave protects against data loss caused by, for example, system failure, accidental program closure, or power failure.
+It works in real time, without requiring the user to manually save files.
+AutoSave protects against data loss caused by, for example, a system crash, accidentally closing the program, or a power outage.

-AutoSave only works when the document is saved in the cloud —for example, in OneDrive or SharePoint Online.
-If the file is stored locally on your computer, AutoSave will not be active, although it is possible to manually set the automatic save option in the classic style (e.g., every 10 minutes).
+AutoSave works only when the document is saved to the cloud —for example, to OneDrive or SharePoint Online.
+If the file is stored locally on your computer, AutoSave will not be active, although you can manually set the auto-save option to the classic setting (e.g., every 10 minutes).

 Real-time recording

 AutoSave saves every change you make almost immediately after you make it.
-This means that even if you close the document without clicking "Save," your data will be safe—provided that the document was edited from the cloud.
+This means that even if you close the document without clicking "Save," your data will be safe—provided the document was edited in the cloud.

 Teamwork

-AutoSave enables multiple users to collaborate in real time.
-When several people are editing a document, changes are visible almost immediately—without the need to send subsequent versions of the file.
+With AutoSave, multiple users can collaborate in real time.
+When several people are editing a document, changes are visible almost immediately—without the need to upload new versions of the file.

 Document version history

-Each AutoSave is automatically stored in the document's version history.
-You can revert to a previous version of the file at any time, which is particularly useful in case of errors or unwanted edits.
+Every AutoSave is automatically stored in the document's version history.
+You can revert to a previous version of the file at any time, which is particularly useful in the event of errors or unintended edits.

 |---|---|---|

-Open the document in Word, Excel, or PowerPoint (Microsoft 365).
+Open a document in Word, Excel, or PowerPoint (Microsoft 365).

-Ensure that the file is saved in OneDrive or SharePoint.
+Make sure the file is saved to OneDrive or SharePoint.

-Move the AutoSave switch (in the upper left corner of the application) to the "On" position.
+Slide the AutoSave toggle (in the upper-left corner of the app) to the "On" position.

-Check if you are signed in to your Microsoft account.
+Check to see if you're signed in to your Microsoft account.

 Check if the file is in OneDrive or SharePoint.